impredicative/irc-rss-feed-bot/README.md

 The nesting permits lists to be creatively reused between feeds via YAML anchors and references.
 * **`<feed>.whitelist.explain`**: This applies only to `<feed>.whitelist.title`.
 It can be useful for understanding which portion of a post's title matched the whitelist.
-If `true` and if a `style` is defined, the matching text of each posted title is italicized.
+If `true`, the first match of each posted title is italicized.
+This is applied using IRC formatting if a `style` is defined for the feed, otherwise using unicode formatting.
 For example, "This is a _matching sample_ title".
-If `true` and if a `style` is not defined, the matching text of each posted title is enclosed by asterisks.
-For example, "This is a \*matching sample\* title".
 The default value is `false`.
+* **`<feed>.whitelist.title`**: This is an arbitrarily nested dictionary or list from which all leaf values are used.
+The leaf values are regular expression patterns.
-* **`<feed>.whitelist.title`**: This is an arbitrarily nested dictionary or list or their mix of regular expression patterns that result in an entry being skipped unless a [search](https://docs.python.org/3/library/re.html#re.search) finds any of the patterns in the title.
+This result in an entry being skipped unless a [search](https://docs.python.org/3/library/re.html#re.search) finds any of the patterns in the title.
 The nesting permits lists to be creatively reused between feeds via YAML anchors and references.
 * **`<feed>.whitelist.url`**: Similar to `<feed>.whitelist.title`.
 * **`<feed>.www`**: If `false`, entry links that contain the `www.` prefix are changed to remove this prefix.